Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 Let's first take a look at downloading and extracting operations with CMake.

 ### Downloading the dependencies with CMake
-Let's assume we will be using [SDL](https://www.libsdl.org/) library for handling window creation stuff in our project.
-We will let CMake handle the integration part.
+Let's assume we will be using [SDL](https://www.libsdl.org/) library for handling window creation stuff in our project and we will let CMake handle the integration part.

 SDL provides it's releases on their [GitHub releases](https://github.com/libsdl-org/SDL/releases) page.
 We will utilize ``FetchContent_Declare`` and ``FetchContent_MakeAvailable`` commands to download release version of SDL and extract it on specific directory.